stevekutz/react_router_demo/README.md

 2) Create a `Product` component

-   - the useParams() hook can identify the dynamic portion of the path
+   - the useParams() hook can identify the dynamic portion of the path so we can see the different view for `Product`
    - the destructured variable MUST match the variable used in the `Products` `Route` path

         ~~~ js